 This tutorial will show you how to configure Charles and your device so you can view your app’s network traffic in plain text.

-NOTE: Since Android Nougat (7.1), Google have blocked you from viewing/intercepting network traffic from Play Store apps.
+NOTE: Since Android Nougat (7.1), Google have blocked you from intercepting/decrypting network traffic from Play Store apps.

 NOTE: To proceed with this tutorial, you will need to be able to build your own Android app.
-Make sure to include a network security config file in the app’s repo so Charles can decrypt its network traffic.
-See more details here.
+Make sure the “Network Security Config File” has been added to your app’s repo (see more details here and here).

 Check Wi-fi networks